chershare/meta/concept.md

 ## Vision
   - make crypto useful
-    - allow people to earn crypto with their ressoures by sharing them
+    - allow people to earn crypto with their resoures by sharing them
-    - allow people to use their crypto by renting ressources
+    - allow people to use their crypto by renting resources

 ## Share, Book, Prove
 - Share Ressources
-  - when creating a ressource, allow image / video upload
+  - when creating a resource, allow image / video upload
     - we pay?
   - pricing model
     - select